plaintoothpaste/PLG/readme.md

 `statisticsPLG`

 Will analyse a .lattice file and save data to an excel report.
 This class is a child class of `manufacturablePLG`.
-The data saved inculdes a summary of maxwell number, and the count of struts for each manufacturability rating.
+The data saved includes a summary of Maxwell number, and the count of struts for each manufacturability rating.
 A second sheet identifies each struts properties and reports: length, diameter, incline, aspect ratio and manufacturability rating.

-**Warning** on non windows operating systems excel writting is not possible.
+**Warning** on non windows operating systems excel writing is not possible.
 To address this two files will be written in the csv format that represent the same data as each sheet in the excel file.

 The two files are:
 - excel_path_out.summary.txt